emicklei/artreyu/README.md

 	$group/$artifact/$version/$osname/$artifact-$version.$type

-$osname can by `any` when the artifact is not operating system dependent (e.g texts,scripts,Java,...)
+$osname can by `any` when the artifact is not operating system dependent (e.g texts,scripts,Java,...).
+Such artifacts will have the property `anyos` set to true.
+In the above example, osname is set to "Darwin" because the artreyu configuration (see below) specifies that.
+It can be overriden using the command flag `-osname`

 ### Assemble a new artifact